Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Suns

 - Jokic's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- The Suns allow 111.6 points per contest, sixth-ranked in the league.
+- On defense, the Suns have given up 111.6 points per game, which is sixth-best in the NBA.

-- The Suns are the 11th-ranked squad in the NBA, allowing 42.9 rebounds per game.
+- On the boards, the Suns are ranked 11th in the league, allowing 42.9 rebounds per contest.

-- In terms of assists, the Suns have allowed 23.4 per game, third in the league.
+- Looking at assists, the Suns have given up 23.4 per game, third in the league.

-- Looking at 3-pointers, the Suns have allowed 11.4 makes per contest, third in the league.
+- The Suns are the third-ranked team in the NBA at allowing threes, giving up 11.4 made 3-pointers per game.

 Nikola Jokic vs. the Suns